-Larry Bartoszek has a dual degree in Mechanical Engineering and Physics from the University of Illinois and is an Illinois Licensed Professional Engineer.
-He is a member of the American Society of Mechanical Engineers, the American Welding Society, ASM International, the Chicago Society for Space Studies, the National Space Society, and the International Space Elevator Consortium.
-He is an advisor to Exosphere’s Copernicus Boot Camp on an Endogenously – Powered Space Elevator taking place in Budapest in July, 2015.
+Larry Bartoszek, an Aurora, IL resident, has a dual degree in Mechanical Engineering and Physics from the University of Illinois and is an Illinois Licensed Professional Engineer.
+He is a member of the American Society of Mechanical Engineers, the American Welding Society, ASM International, the Chicago Society for Space Studies, the National Space Society, the International Space Elevator Consortium, and Mensa.

-Larry worked at the Fermi National Accelerator Laboratory for 10 years.
-In his work at Fermilab he was responsible for the design of a 150 million dollar scintillating tile/fiber calorimeter weighing 4,000 tons and many other accelerator and detector projects.
+Larry worked at the Fermi National Accelerator Laboratory for 10 years from 1983 to 1993.
+In his work at Fermilab he was responsible for the design of a 150 million dollar hadron calorimeter weighing 4,000 tons and many other accelerator and detector projects.

 Mr. Bartoszek can be reached by phone at 630-844-0248 or at